What is a Cluster?

 - insufficient managerial talent

 Specific initiatives have been created to address the needs of the neuroscience cluster, as outlined in the commissioned report.
-To respond to challenges in access to capital and lack of management talent OBI introduced a $22 million “NeuroTech Ontario” program and the "Experiential Education Initiative".
+In response to challenges in accessing capital and the lack of management talent, OBI completed a $13 million “NeuroTech Ontario” program and also created the "Experiential Education Initiative".

 Ontario Brain Innovation Council